 Stock borrow fees

-Short selling is not free; a trader needs the broker to arrange a loan of stock from another account holder.
+Short selling is not free; a trader needs the broker to arrange a loan of stock.
 Brokers charge short sellers “stock borrow fees” or “loan premiums.”
 Tax research indicates these payments are “fees for the temporary use of the property.”
-Watch out: Many brokers refer to stock borrow fees as “interest expense,” which confuses short sellers.
+Watch out: Some brokers refer to stock borrow fees as “interest expense,” which confuses short sellers.

-For tax purposes, stock borrow fees are Section 212 “investment expenses” for investors and Section 162 business expenses for traders qualifying for trader tax status (TTS).
-Stock borrow fees are not “interest expense” so investors can’t include them in Section 212 “investment interest expense” deductions.
-It’s a significant distinction that has a profound impact on tax returns because investment expenses face greater limitations vs. investment interest expenses.
+For tax purposes, stock borrow fees are “miscellaneous other deductions” for investors on Schedule A line 28, and Section 162 business expenses for traders qualifying for trader tax status (TTS).
+Stock borrow fees are not “interest expense” so investors can’t include them in “investment interest expense” deductions.

 Learn more about short selling, special holding period rules, and stock borrow fees in Green’s 2018 Trader Tax Guide.